EfthymiaKakoulidou/secrets/README.md

 - **Profile**

     - The username appears next.
-It is an andication that the user is logged in and a link to profile page.
-From this page the user can edit the profile change the username and the password.
+It is an indication that the user is logged in and a link to profile page.
+From this page the user can edit the profile, change the username and the password.

     - ![screenshot](documentation/features/featureprofile.jpg)
     - ![screenshot](documentation/features/featureprofileeditchange.jpg)